hoffmangroup/acidbio/README.md

         BAM: data/example.bam
 ```

+If you are testing your own software, you do not have to use the files provided in the `bed/data` directory.
+You can replace them with a file that best suites your needs.

 Not all secondary files are uploaded to this repository.
 Namely, `hg38.fa` is too large but can be obtained using
 ```
 wget http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz